Academic Integrity and Academic Appeals

 Students with Disabilities

 South Dakota State University (SDSU) reaffirms that it is committed to a policy of non-discrimination on the basis of physical or mental disability/impairment in the offering of all benefits, services, educational and employment opportunities.
-The coordinator for Disability Services has been designated the SDSU “Responsible Employee” to coordinate institutional compliance with the non-discrimination requirements of the Americans with Disabilities Act (ADA) of 1990.
+The ADA coordinator is designated the SDSU “Responsible Employee” to coordinate institutional compliance.
 In that capacity, the coordinator is committed to ensuring that SDSU provides an inclusive learning environment.

-The coordinator will also be responsible for the effective integration of ADA procedures, and Section 504 of the Rehabilitation Act of 1973.
+The ADA coordinator will also be responsible for the effective integration of ADA procedures, and Section 504 of the Rehabilitation Act of 1973.
 The coordinator serves as the personal contact for students seeking information concerning the provisions of the ADA and their respective duties and rights provided therein.
-The phone number for the Office of Disability Services is 605-688-4504.
+For information please email the Office of Disability Services or call.
+The phone number is 605-688-4504.

 Study Abroad and U.S. Department of State Travel Warnings